zowe/docs-site/docs/user-guide/zosmf-lite.md

     has the following format: https://hostname:port/zosmf/

     Where:
-    -   *hostname* is the hostname or IP address of the system in which z/OSMF is installed.
+    -   *hostname* is the host name or IP address of the system in which z/OSMF is installed.

     -   *port* is the secure port for the z/OSMF configuration.
 If you specified a secure port for SSL encrypted traffic during the configuration process through parmlib statement HTTP_SSL_PORT, port is required to log in.
-    Otherwise, it is assumed that you are using the default port 443.
+    Otherwise, it is assumed that you use the default port 443.

 2. In the z/OS USER ID field on the Welcome page, enter the z/OS user ID that you use to configure z/OSMF.